 The biggest challenge here will be your motivation and effort, because to support others we need to invest time and energy.

 To some, the act of helping others in a tangible way is part of their therapy, and they find it cathartic to focus on the needs of others rather than their own.

 Others will find this almost impossible while all their emotional energy is invested in basic functioning.
 The top approach here is coaching.
 By learning to coach professionally, we can better tap in to future-orientated actions and find individual solutions to problems.

 - Learn and practice professional coaching.

 All of the techniques we have discussed require effort to materialise.
-The central question you will need to answer as a leader struggling with depression is: why?
+The central question you will need to answer when leading with depression is, why?